Argentina's missing submarine: What we know

 Story highlights

-- ARA San Juan last seen Wednesday -- although communications received Saturday may have originated from the missing sub
+- The ARA San Juan submarine was last seen last Wednesday

 - If it's intact on the ocean floor the crew will have 7-10 days worth of oxygen, analysts estimate